UCLA is a large university, and BIG means OPPORTUNITY.

 Undoubtedly, you have heard the nightmares about Los Angeles traffic.
 Sadly, they are all true!

-With BruinGo!, UCLA students can ride any Santa Monica Big Blue Bus or Culver City Bus line for 50¢ and a swipe of their BruinCard (student identification card).
-Go Metro is a quarterly bus pass that gives eligible Bruins half-price fares on all Metro Bus and Metro Rail lines, and LADOT Commuter Express, City of Santa Clarita Transit, and Antelope Valley Transit Authority commuter bus services are also part of our reduced-fare public transit options.
+With BruinGo!, UCLA students can ride any Santa Monica Big Blue Bus or Culver City Bus line for $45 per quarter.
+Go Metro is a quarterly bus pass that gives eligible Bruins reduced fares on all Metro Bus and Metro Rail lines, and LADOT Commuter Express, City of Santa Clarita Transit, and Antelope Valley Transit Authority commuter bus services are also part of our reduced-fare public transit options.

 While Los Angeles is not the most bike-friendly city, UCLA Transportation also suggests that students use their bikes by biking to their destination or biking to the bus stop and then taking the bicycle on the bus (nearly all buses provide bicycle racks).

 For the most updated news and information about public transit from Westwood across Los Angeles, click here.